FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">You may have noticed a black "blob" streaking with stronger blur levels along the bottom.
 Specifically here, it happens because the lines between the floor tiles align with the bottom edge, extending black color to infinity</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-Convolution as a mathematical concept is surprisingly deep and [3blue1brown](https://www.youtube.com/@3blue1brown) has an excellent video on it, that even covers the image processing perspective.
+Convolution as a mathematical concept is surprisingly deep and [3blue1brown](https://www.youtube.com/@3blue1brown) has an excellent video on it, that even covers the image processing topic.
 Theoretically, we won't depart from convolutions.
 We ***can*** dissect our code and express it as weights and kernels.
 With the for-loop box blur, that ***was*** quite easy!
 <figure>
 	<iframe width="100%" style="aspect-ratio: 1.78;" src="https://www.youtube-nocookie.com/embed/KuXjwB4LzSA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen loading="lazy"></iframe>
 	<figcaption>But what is a convolution?<br><a target="_blank" href="https://www.youtube.com/watch?v=KuXjwB4LzSA">YouTube Video</a> by <a target="_blank" href="https://www.youtube.com/@3blue1brown">3Blue1Brown</a></figcaption>
 </figure>

 On a practical level though, understanding where the convolution is, how many there are and what kernels are at play will become more and more difficult, once we leave the realm of classical blurs and consider the wider implications of reading between pixel bounds.
-But for now, another we stay with the classics:
+But for now, we stay with the classics:

 ## Gaussian Blur
 The most famous of blur algorithms is the Gaussian Blur.
 It uses the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), also known as the [bell Curve](https://en.wikipedia.org/wiki/Normal_distribution) to weight the samples inside the kernel, with a new variable `sigma σ` to control the flatness of the curve.
 Other than generating the kernel weights, the algorithm is identical to the box blur algorithm.